-When you use a photovoltaic solar power system to harvest energy from the sun’s rays, you are creating emission-free electricity.
-This is especially helpful in the Utah valley, where air quality and inversion negatively impact the average citizen’s day-to-day experience.
+When a photovoltaic system harvests energy from the sun, you have emission-free electricity.
+This is especially helpful in Utah Valley.
+Air quality and inversion negatively impact the average citizen’s day-to-day experience.

 Most people who want solar installed on their homes are happy to see the savings.
-Many more should be concerned about how environmentally friendly their solar panel manufacturer is.
+More should be concerned about how environmentally friendly their solar panel manufacturer is.

-China is home to many manufacturers that are sacrificing safety and health so they can produce a panel at a competitive price.
-Unless people that buy this equipment start caring about how their panel was made, this could easily get out of hand.
+China is home to many manufacturers that disregard safety to achieve competitive prices.
+Unless consumers start caring about how their panel was made, this could easily get out of hand.

-These scores provide information about how well the company is doing at taking care of and reducing toxic waste.
+These scores provide information about how good manufacturers are at taking care of and reducing toxic waste.
 The average score for the 2016-2017 scorecard was 36.

-Not every manufacturer participates and most don’t participate every year.The manufacturer that you want to look into may not be on this survey.
+Because scorecards are volunteer-based, not every manufacturer is included.
+In fact, most don’t even participate every year.
+This means that the manufacturer that you want to look into may not be on this survey.

 Utah Solar News: Solar Development and Tax Credit Extension

 Looking into what makes solar green coincides with what makes solar affordable.
-Right now the major contributor to solar affordability is the federal and state tax credits.
-Together these cover a little over 30 percent of your total system cost.
+Right now the major contributors to solar affordability are the federal and state tax credits.
+Together, these cover a little over 30 percent of your total system cost.

 Utah Solar Development

-The Newest development on the Federal tax credit is John Knotwell’s proposal to amend Utah’s Energy Resource Procurement Act.
-He is proposing that Rocky Mountain Power be allowed to use the 30% federal tax credit to develop new solar panel projects.
+The newest development on the federal tax credit is John Knotwell’s proposal to amend Utah’s Energy Resource Procurement Act.
+He proposed that Rocky Mountain Power be allowed to use the 30 percent federal tax credit for their projects.

-With Rocky Mountain’s recent actions against the solar industry still fresh in-mind, caution should be applied.
+With Rocky Mountain’s recent actions against the solar industry still fresh on our mind, caution should be applied.
 Utah Clean Energy is working to make sure that this bill still allows for competition within the solar industry.

 State of Utah Tax Credit Changes

-As a result of the net metering settlement agreement, a tax credit extension is being proposed.
+As a result of the metering settlement, a tax credit extension is being proposed.
 The proposal asks that the state tax credit freeze at $1,600 until 2020, and then phase out by 2024.

-This legislation, HB 261, is still awaiting assignment to a committee.
 If you are thinking about getting solar down the road, you will want to stay posted on the results of this proposal.
-If this legislation doesn’t go through, then this tax credit will phase out by 2020.
+You can find the progress of this piece legislation, HB 261, on the Utah State Legislature website.
+If this legislation doesn’t go through, this tax credit will phase out by 2020.